maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading YAML
 >
-> Blog post files must begin with versions of the YAML front matter above which is used to set the layout and author meta data.
-When the `layout` variable is set to `post`, this specifies the file should be processed by Jekyll as a blog post.
+> Blog post files must begin with versions of the YAML front matter above which are used to set the layout and author meta data.
+When the `layout` variable is set for `post`, this specifies the file should be processed by Jekyll as a blog post.